0049 941 / 56 76 460

 Infiorata

-Every year since 1980, the flower festival of Noto, the Infiorata, has been taking place on the third Sunday in May.
-In the heart of the historic Old Town, Via Nicolaci, one of Noto’s avenues, is covered with a colorful carpet of flowers, a fascinating spectacle known far beyond the borders of Sicily.
+Every year since 1980, Noto's famous flower festival, the Infiorata, has been taking place on the third Sunday in May.
+Via Nocolaci, one of the avenues in the heart of Noto's historic Old Town, is then turned into a colorful carpet of flowers.

 Syracuse

-Classical tragedies at the Greek theater
+Classical tragedies at the Greek Theater

-Every year, from May to June, famous Greek tragedies are performed at the Greek theater of Syracuse, for example "The Persians" by Aeschylus or plays by Sophocles or Euripides.
-The theater was built in 470 BC and, with seating for 15,000 spectators, it was the largest of the ancient world.
+From May to June every year, famous Greek tragedies are staged at the Teatro Greco of Syracuse, for example "The Persians" by Aeschylus or plays by Sophocles or Euripides.

 Trecastagni (on the southern slope of Mount Etna)